 The Town's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund.
 All annual appropriations lapse at the fiscal-year end.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds and at the project level for the multi-year funds.
-All amendments must be approved by the governing board.
-During the year, some immaterial amendments to the original budget were necessary.
-The budget ordinance must be adopted by July 1 of the fiscal year or the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.
+All amendments must be approved by the governing board and the Board must adopt an interim budget that covers that time until the annual ordinance can be adopted.